-Chapte er Content Page Number Forew ord Foreword from the Chair of the GNDP.
-5 1.
-Introduction An outline of our reasons for producing the plan, including the higher-level policy background and how the plan is set out.
-6 2.
-Greater Norwich Profile A Spatial Portrait of the area detailing the main social, economic and environmental issues in Greater Norwich and the key matters the local plan addresses.
-11 3.
-Vision and Objectives This section sets out what the GNLP aims to achieve for Greater Norwich up to 2038.
-33 4.
-Delivery and Climate Change Statements The Delivery statement explains how the plan will be achieved and what the priorities are.
-The Climate Change statement sets out how the plan will address climate change.
-38 5.
-The Strategy Policy 1 The Growth Strategy - outlines the broad strategic approach to growth and housing.
-43 Policy 2 Sustainable Communities - details 10 strategic issues which all developments must be designed to address to be sustainable.
-56 Policy 3 Environmental Protection and Enhancement - addresses the requirements for conserving and enhancing our natural and built environment and heritage.
-63 Policy 4 Strategic Infrastructure - identifies how growth in Greater Norwich will be supported and delivered through necessary infrastructure improvements.
-69

-Policy 5 Homes - provides detail on how new homes must address different housing needs including affordable homes, homes for older people, and student accommodation.
+Chapter Content Regulation 19 Publication information (not part of the plan) 3 Foreword Foreword from the Chair of the Greater Norwich Development Partnership.
+1. Introduction An outline of our reasons for producing the plan, including the higher- level policy background and how the plan is set out.
+2. 2.
+Greater Norwich Profile Profile A Spatial Portrait of the area detailing the main social, economic and environmental issues in Greater Norwich and the key matters the local plan addresses.
+11 This section sets out what the GNLP aims to achieve for Greater Norwich up to 2038.
+34 4.
+Delivery and Climate The Delivery statement explains how the plan will be achieved and what the priorities are.
+39 Change Statements The Climate Change statement sets out how the plan will address climate change.
+5. The Strategy Policy 1 The Growth Strategy - outlines the broad strategic approach to growth and housing.
+44 Policy 2 Sustainable Communities - details 10 strategic issues which all developments must be designed to address to be sustainable.
+57 Policy 3 Environmental Protection and Enhancement - addresses the requirements for conserving and enhancing our natural and built environment and heritage.
+64 Policy 4 Strategic Infrastructure - identifies how growth in Greater Norwich will be supported and delivered through necessary infrastructure improvements.
+70 Policy 5 Homes - provides detail on how new homes must address different housing needs including affordable homes, homes for older people, and student accommodation.
+77

 Policy 6 The Economy (including retail) - sets out details of the key strategic employment areas, the main business sectors, and additional jobs needed up to 2038.
+82

-Strategy for the areas of growth This section specifies where new housing and employment growth will be distributed, and any specific policies linked to each location.
-The areas covered are: Policy 7.1 Norwich urban area including the fringe parishes Policy 7.2 The main towns Policy 7.3 The key service centres Policy 7.4 Village clusters Policy 7.5 Small scale windfall housing development Policy 7.6 New Settlements 6.
-Appendices Appendices: Infrastructure requirements Glossary Monitoring framework Retained and superseded plans Village clusters Housing delivery trajectories (tbc) Implementation of policy 7.5
+Strategy for the areas of growth 87

+This section specifies where new housing and employment growth will be distributed, and any specific policies linked to each location.
+The areas covered are:

+Policy 7.1 Norwich urban area including the fringe parishes

+Policy 7.2 The main towns

+Policy 7.3 The key service centres

+Policy 7.4 Village clusters

+Policy 7.5 Small scale windfall housing development

+Policy 7.6 New Settlements

+6. Appendices Appendices: 114

+Infrastructure requirements Glossary Monitoring framework Retained and superseded plans Village clusters Housing delivery trajectories (tbc) Implementation of policy 7.5